ekspla/bleak-bumble_dev_host_mode/examples/le_ext_adv_scanner.md

 # An example of BLE5 extended advertisement scanner with Bleak-Bumble

-## Using a RTL8761B as scanner and an another RTL8761B or Zephyr HCI-USB as advertiser
+## Using a RTL8761B as scanner and another RTL8761B or Zephyr HCI-USB as advertiser

 **Bleak-Bumble scanner / observer successfully worked with RTL8761B dongle** (UB500, TP-Link, with fw 0xddd5c761) **in receiving extended advertisements (LE_1M_PHY and